 Another ongoing project, Modern War and the Medieval Past: The Middle Ages of World War I, explores the ways that ideas, monuments, and landscapes associated with the Middle Ages were sentimentalized, targeted, destroyed, and revived before, during, and after the Great War.
 Meanwhile, some very new research looks at how the experience of incarceration shaped Shakespeare's actors, audiences, and plays.
 It grows out of the lessons she learned while teaching and performing Shakespeare's plays at the Danville Correctional Center, a medium-maximum security state prison for men.
 She subsequently founded the Education Justice Project's Theatre Initiative and directed a full-length production of The Tempest in April of 2013.

 At Illinois, Symes holds joint appointments in Theatre, Global Studies, and Medieval Studies, as well as in History.
 She is also affiliated with the Unit for Criticism and Interpretive Theory.
 In the past few years, she has begun to create stageworthy translations of several important medieval dramas, including the Anglo-Norman Ordo representacionis Ade (the so-called Jeu d'Adam), the Latin comedy Babio, and the monumental Ludus de Antichristo.
 All have been staged in productions directed by Kyle A, Thomas (Ph.D 2018).
 Her verse translation of The Play of Adam had its world premiere at The Cloisters (Metropolitan Museum of Art) in New York on December 17-18, 2016.
-It was restaged and filmed at Illinois in 2017.
+It was restaged and filmed at Illinois in 2017, where a short documentary about the production's creative process was also filmed.

 Carol Symes is the recipient of the Queen Teaching Prize for Instruction in History (2007) and the Dean's Award for Excellence in Undergraduate Teaching in the College of Liberal Arts and Sciences (2008).
 She was named Helen Corley Petit Scholar for 2008-09.
 In 2011, she was appointed Lynn M. Martin Professorial Scholar, an appointment that was renewed in 2014.
-To date, her work has been supported by the Mellon Foundation, the Katholieke Universiteit Leuven, the William and Flora Hewlett Foundation, the Center for Advanced Study at the University of Illinois, and the Centre for Medieval Studies at the University of York.
+To date, her work has also been supported by the Mellon Foundation, the Katholieke Universiteit Leuven, the William and Flora Hewlett Foundation, the Center for Advanced Study at the University of Illinois, the Illinois Program for Research in the Humanities, and the Centre for Medieval Studies at the University of York.
 She has also been Visiting Associate Professor of History at Harvard.

 - Ph.D Harvard